 Jefferson placed the eight-day clock in his private suite of rooms.
 It has no striking mechanism and operates with a single weight.
 Jefferson marked the inside of the clock's case with the days of the week, so that as the weight dropped it would indicate the passing of the days, just as the wall in the Entrance Hall is marked with the days for the weights of the Great Clock.

 After Jefferson's death, his granddaughter Ellen Coolidge wanted to purchase the clock because it was one of the objects that Jefferson "habitually used in his chamber."6 Jefferson's daughter Martha, however, had already decided that she wanted to present the clock to the physician Robley Dunglison, who had faithfully attended Jefferson during his final illness.7 Jefferson had recruited Dunglison, who was born and educated in England, to be professor of medicine at the University of Virginia.

-I had no knowledge of the intention of Mrs. Randolph to bestow this clock to me; but had determined to possess it, if it went at a reasonable rate, at the sale.
-General Cock, of Fluvanna, bade, I think, 145 dollars.
+I had no knowledge of the intention of Mrs. Randolph to bestow this clock on me; but had determined to possess it, if it went at a reasonable rate, at the sale. ...
+General Cocke, of Fluvanna, bade, I think, 145 dollars.
 I bade 150; and it was knocked down to Mr. Trist for one hundred and fifty-five dollars.
 I immediately went up to Mr. Trist, apologizing for having opposed unwittingly the desire of the family to possess the clock, when he told me I might make my mind easy, as he had been commissioned by them to buy it, in order that they might present it to me.8

-Dunglison left his post at the university in 1833 and began teaching at Jefferson Medical College in Philadelphia in 1835.
+Dunglison left his post at the University in 1833 and began teaching at Jefferson Medical College in Philadelphia in 1835.
 His son presented the clock to the Historical Society of Pennsylvania in 1894.